Comfy-Org/embedded-docs/comfyui_embedded_docs/docs/ImageCompositeMasked/en.md

-The ImageCompositeMasked node is designed for compositing images, allowing for the overlay of a source image onto a destination image at specified coordinates, with optional resizing and masking.
+The `ImageCompositeMasked` node is designed for compositing images, allowing for the overlay of a source image onto a destination image at specified coordinates, with optional resizing and masking.

-## Input types
+## Inputs

 | Parameter | Comfy dtype | Description |
 |-----------|-------------|-------------|
 | `destination` | `IMAGE` | The destination image onto which the source image will be composited.
 It serves as the background for the composite operation. |